bywilliams/guess_game/README.md

     - p2 = player.Player => reference variable for player 2.
     - p3 = player.Player => reference variable for player 3.
     - targetNumber = variable to receive a random number that will be the number the CPU is thinking of.
+    - p1is_right = receives a boolean to confirm whether the player is correct or not.
+    - p2is_right = receives a boolean to confirm whether the player is correct or not.
+    - p3is_right = receives a boolean to confirm whether the player is correct or not.
+    - p1guess = receive a input in int form for the player
+    - p2guess = receive a input in int form for the player
+    - p3guess = receive a input in int form for the player
 * **Class Game_launcher**
     - game = GuessGame.start_game() = reference variable of the GuessGame type calling the start_game() method of the class.